criteo/kerberos-docker/README.md

 ## Possible improvements

-* Use that on CentOS, Arch Linux ... for container or host machine (not only Ubuntu)
 * Add LDAP (or not) for Kerberos architecture
 * Add other connector and service (postgresql, mongodb, nfs, hadoop) only OpenSSH for the moment
 * Add Java, python or C using GSS API ... to connect with Kerberos authentication
-* Run multiple services in a container: naive solution or supervisord.

 ## Test and Continous Integration